-Missed appointments are one of the most persistent operational problems facing UK private practices.
+Missed appointments are one of the most persistent operational problems facing private practices across the US.
 Knowing how to reduce no-shows with online booking is now a core part of effective practice management.
-Whether you run a physiotherapy clinic, a GP-led independent service, or a specialist consultancy, the financial and administrative consequences of patient no-shows accumulate quickly.
+Whether you run a physiotherapy clinic, an independent primary care service, or a specialist consultancy, the financial and administrative consequences of patient no-shows accumulate quickly.

 Each empty slot represents lost revenue that cannot be recovered, a clinician's time wasted, and another patient who could have used that appointment left waiting.